CosmicMind/Graph/README.md

 <a name="entity"></a>
 ## Entity

-An Entity is a model object that represents a person, place, or thing.
-For example a Person, Company, Photo, Video, or Note -- pretty much anything that you would like to objectify.
-To distinguish between different Entity types, the _type_ instance property is set upon instantiation of a new Entity.
-For Example, creating different Entity types is as easy as the code below.
+An **Entity** is a model object that **represents a person, place, or thing**.
+For example, a Company, Photo, Video, User or Note.
+In code, the following is how this would look.

 ```swift
 // Create a Person Entity.